mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/examples/index.md

 To run any job, first you have to open the lab and choose the notebook you want to run.
 You can select from many notebooks available in the lab, for example, Scala, Python, R, and so forth.
 Notebook consists of cells; each cell can be of type `markdown` or `code`.
-In the `markdown` cell, you can write text or html.
+In the `markdown` cell, you can write text or HTML.
 In the `code` cell, you can type your code as shown in the example below.

 ## Python Kernel
 Open a `Python Notebook` and put the following sections in a different code cells.